JaredDeightonUTK/Information-PC-Paper/README.md

 -- [place_cells.py](https://github.com/JaredDeightonUTK/Information-PC-Paper/blob/main/place_cells.py) contains the place cell class, used to embed the initial position into the RNN.

 -- [grid_cells.py](https://github.com/JaredDeightonUTK/Information-PC-Paper/blob/main/grid_cells.py) contains the grid cell class, (optionally) used to force grid cell activations in the hidden layer.
 None of the models/results in the paper rely upon this, but it may be explored by using -- hardcoded_gcs True in a model.

+-- [sensitivity.py](https://github.com/JaredDeightonUTK/Information-PC-Paper/blob/main/sensitivity.py) contains a script for running the sensitivity analysis and recording saving the results.